FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 - state: (Optional) Additional metadata about the action being performed.

-For example, if a user is trying to **transfer money**, we can start an MFA challenge before allowing the transaction:
+For example, if a user attempts to transfer money, an MFA challenge can be initiated before completing the transaction.

 ```json
 POST /api/two-factor/start